Hussienfahmy/MeFab/README.md

 Compatibility
 -------------
- **Minimum Android SDK**: API level of 21.
+ - Minimum Android SDK API level is 21.

- **Maximum menu items (Edge fab) is 3
+ - Maximum menu items (Edge fab) is 3.

- How to use
+ How to use (3 steps)
 -------------
-Create a menu Describe the icon and id for each edge fab (MeFab currently support maximum 3 items)
+1. Create a menu Describe the icon and id for each edge fab (MeFab currently support maximum 3 items)

 ```xml
 <menu xmlns:android="http://schemas.android.com/apk/res/android">